 It is always safer to choose legal and regulated gambling establishments where you have regulatory protections and where you are not participating in illegal activity.

-If you suspect illegal gambling activity please contact local law enforcement and file a complaint to the FGCC so that we can conduct an investigation.
+If you suspect illegal gambling activity please contact local law enforcement and file a report to the FGCC so that we can conduct an investigation.

-If you suspect that you may have participated in an illegal gambling operation, it's important to contact local law enforcement and file a complaint to the FGCC.
+If you suspect that you may have participated in an illegal gambling operation, it's important to contact local law enforcement and file a report to the FGCC.

-After FGCC receives a complaint, FGCC staff route the complaint to the correct responsive party.
-At that point, the complaint will be reviewed to determine the applicable course of action.
-You may not hear back from FGCC after you filed a complaint.
-This does not mean, however, that the complaint was not received or that it was not addressed.
+After FGCC receives a report, FGCC staff route the report to the correct responsive party.
+At that point, the report will be reviewed to determine the applicable course of action.
+You may not hear back from FGCC after you filed a report.
+This does not mean, however, that the report was not received or that it was not addressed.

 FGCC has many responsive types of action and is committed to ensuring that complaints are handled appropriately.